zahta/graph_ml/README.md

 ## :book: Contents

-The contents and materials related to the course with be posted here.
+The contents and materials related to the course will be posted here.

 ### 1. Introduction to Graph Machine Learning